andreasmischke/powerline-game-js/README.md

 _Javascript clone of the android game powerline: https://play.google.com/store/apps/details?id=com.nebulabytes.powerflow_

-I used to play a lot of the
+I used to play the
 [original Android game](https://play.google.com/store/apps/details?id=com.nebulabytes.powerflow)
-and wondered how this was implemented.
+a lot and wondered how this was implemented.
 So I simply tried by myself and implemented it in JavaScript.

 In particular I concentrated on the following aspects: